Authorities: 2 arrested after pursuit ends in Grant County cornfield; driver nearly hit deputy

-PLATTEVILLE, Wis. – Authorities said a Platteville man led law enforcement on a chase with speeds reaching 100 mph Saturday night.
+PLATTEVILLE, Wis. — Authorities said a Platteville man nearly hit a deputy and then led law enforcement on a chase with speeds reaching 100 mph Saturday night.

 A Grant County Sheriff’s Department vehicle crashed during the pursuit, which ended when the vehicle driven by Travis W. Aide, 23, got stuck in a cornfield.

-Aide was arrested on charges of fleeing/eluding and felony bail jumping, according to a press release issued this morning by the Grant County Sheriff’s Department.
+Aide was arrested on charges of fleeing/eluding and felony bail jumping, according to a press release issued Monday by the Grant County Sheriff’s Department.
 He also was arrested on warrants charging criminal damage to property and failure to report to jail.

 Aide’s passenger, Taylor M. Rode, 20, of Platteville, was arrested on charges of possession of drug paraphernalia and two counts of felony bail jumping.